BigPolarBear1/factorization/README.md

 Update: Alright, the linear algebra step now has 4 parts. zx, zx+y, poly_val and the quadratic character (restricting to z = 1 for now, else that also needs to factorize).
 I copied the quadratic character related code from the NFS PoC (see link above), but I'll rewrite that eventually with simpler calculations if we're only going to use quadratics.
 So what I need to do next, is drop that zx part.
 I can do this :).

+Update: Depression.
+Some criminal piece of shit seems to be black mailing a brother of my father and its making everyone miserable.
+Belgian city is so shit.
+Half of it is a narco state, and the other half of it is elitist shitheads.
+I dont want to be in this country anymore.
+I really want to leave here.
+This belgian nightmare, I've wasted so much of my life here getting nowhere.
+Its the worst place in the world.
+Even getting threatened with guns in the US was less worse then living in this shit country.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>